 …one of the secrets of Hines’s style was his ability to infuse entire solos with the break feeling.
 In a typical chorus he would outline the beat with oblique, stabbing left-hand figures and then place against them a series of swirling right-hand variations, creating a unique rhythmic counterpoint that allowed him to expand or compress the listener’s sense of the passage of time at will and with startling suddenness.

 Alongside insightful tributes to artists such as Thelonious Monk, Ornette Coleman, and Roscoe Mitchell (in one review Kart points out the similarities between certain Mitchell compositions and 14th/15th century music), Kart’s also willing to tackle a sacred-jazz-cow such as Bill Evans–arguing that Evans’ post-Scott La Faro music devolved into a sort of pastoral response to both developments in modern jazz and the pianist’s own internal aesthetic conflicts.
 (Kart reports elsewhere that this piece earned him threats of violence…hell hath no fury like a Bill Evans fan scorned, evidently.
 Who knew?)
 The credibility of his critique–which, as always, is searching and detailed–is underpinned by a distinct fairness.
-One never gets the feeling that Kart is sitting down with an agenda in mind; rather, he’s found himself less moved by Evans’ work than others have, and he’s sat down to follow his listening impulses to well-developed conclusions, and to explain them to us in turn.
+One never gets the feeling that Kart is sitting down with an agenda in mind; rather, he’s found himself less moved by Evans’ work than others have, and he’s decided to follow his listening impulses to well-developed conclusions, and to explain them to us in turn.

 It’s also interesting to read some of the pieces Kart’s assembled in chronological sequence–to witness, for example, his steadily-growing skepticism towards the works and aesthetic goals of Wynton Marsalis as the 1980s progress.
 (He leads off that section with a prescient 1969 essay that already takes note of how the growing weight of jazz history is starting to influence young players in less-than-creative ways.)
 It’s very difficult these days to find cool, levelheaded takes on Marsalis, even as his star has seemed to be on the wane, but again, Kart approaches matters at hand with intellectual fairness–a fairness that makes the conclusions he reaches all the more devastating and/or rewarding.